Sarasota–Bradenton International Airport: Late 2010s and the 2020s

 Construction on a new aircraft control tower started in November 2015 and was finished in 2017.
 Starting in the late 2010s, the airport started to rapidly grow in passenger traffic in a move mostly credited to Allegiant beginning to service the airport.
 Before the COVID-19 pandemic, the airport was one of the fastest growing in the United States.

 On December 19, 2019, a GMC pickup truck crashed into the baggage claim, causing $250,000 in damage.

 The COVID-19 pandemic resulted in air traffic significantly declining similar to other airports in the United States, but it was among the least impacted airports nationally.
 Despite a decline in the number of passengers several new flights were added/announced.
 Elite Airways expanded operations at the airport in 2021 when they started nonstop flights to White Plains, Martha's Vineyard, Nantucket and Portland, Maine on July 2.
 Passenger numbers in 2021 ended up being 70% higher than before the pandemic, and a one-year passenger traffic record set in 1990 was broken in a span of eight months.
 Avelo Airlines announced in August 2023 that a new flight would be added to Wilmington, Delaware with service beginning in November and the first flight occurred on November 2.

-To accommodate for recent growth, the airport broke ground on a second concourse on March 27, 2023.
+The airport broke ground on a second concourse on March 27, 2023.
 The new concourse, known as Concourse A, opened in January 2025 with five gates, bar, café, a restaurant, and a marketplace.
 The addition of Concourse A is expected to increase passenger capacity by 2.5 million.
 Also in 2025, an observation area opened named SRQ Observation Deck outside the airport in March.
 The observation area contains a speaker giving live audio from the air traffic control tower, a playground, and parking lot.

 Hurricane Milton caused significant damage to the airport, including losing the entire roof of Concourse B. On October 11, 2024, the airport stated that it would remain closed until October 16.

 Facilities

 The airport covers 1102 acres at an elevation of 30 ft.
 It has two asphalt runways: 14/32 is 9,500 by 150 feet (2,896 x 46 m) and 04/22 is 5,006 by 150 feet (1,526 x 46 m).

-In the year ending October 31, 2023, the airport had 163,082 aircraft operations, an average of 446 per day: 70% general aviation, 20% airline, 9% air taxi, and 1% military.
-340 aircraft were then based at this airport: 235 single-engine, 64 jet, 27 multi-engine, and 14 helicopter.

 The National Plan of Integrated Airport Systems (NPIAS) for 2023–2027 categorized it a "small hub" airport since it enplanes 0.05 percent to 0.25 percent of total U.S. passenger enplanements.